Get access to everything we publish when you sign up for Outside+.

 The brand will give 20 percent of online sales to local retailers if customers use a retailer-specific code at checkout.

 Revenue-sharing programs and other relief efforts are spreading across the industry.

-In an effort to save specialty independent retailers, SNEWS has launched a new effort to provide financial assistance to struggling shops.
+In an effort to save specialty independent retailers, OBJ has launched a new effort to provide financial assistance to struggling shops.
 Read about it in a letter from out Editor-In-Chief.

 Smartwool implements company-wide remote work

 All employees will work from home until further notice.